zodac/folding-stats/README.md

 ### Historic Stats

-We're using a couple of queries to read the user stats from the TC stats table, but not persisting hourly/daily/monthly stats.
+We're using a couple of queries to read the user stats from the ETF stats table, but not persisting hourly/daily/monthly stats.
 This might be a bit slow if there is frequent access to the historic pages, so there is a potential for caching/persisting results.
 Could be persisted on a scheduled basis, or perhaps only persisted on the first call, then cache those results.
 Need to do more profiling on a live system, see how much it is being used.
 (A good idea to bring in